-- The Golf Course is closed for the winter season, but the driving range is open.
+The Golf Course is closed for the season.

 - One Permanent reserved time for 20 consecutive weeks for a foursome, PLUS one Holiday Time

 - Only one name required for purchasing this time, and it is prepaid for the season.